cole-ruehle/6104-team-project/functional-design-beta.md

    - ❌ Instagram and Handshake imports not yet implemented.

 3. **LLM-Powered Connection Schema** ✅ **IMPLEMENTED**
-   - The system uses an LLM (Gemini API) to automatically interpret imported CSV connections' information.
+   - The system uses an LLM to automatically interpret imported CSV connections' information.
    - Skills, roles, interests, and relevant attributes are inferred from public data.

 4. **Network Querying for Relevant Connections** ✅ **IMPLEMENTED**